 Step 3: Define Your Employee Value Proposition (EVP)

 Current and future employees are trading their time and effort in exchange for not only earnings, but also the experience of working for you.
 So it’s helpful to think about your employer brand in terms of an employee value proposition or EVP.
 According to an HBR study, 61% of organizations have an EVP.
-The goal is to define and be able to articulate your company’s key strengths relative to other employment options.
+The goal is to define and be able to articulate your company’s key strengths, such as flex-time or employee-self management, relative to other employment options they may have.
+When defining your EVP, consider these top 5 workplace trends.

 Survey Existing Employees